 On Thursday, a cake was delivered to the Refinery29 office.
 We were so stoked to indulge in a seriously delicious baked confection.
 When we opened the box, the cake inside was shaped like a giant anatomical heart, covered in blood red fondant, with dark shading to make it look even more gory.
 Quickly, we realized that Mother! had sent us the cake, and that this film was going to be even more macabre than we had imagined.

 Mother! will be released on September 15.
-Follow along as we piece together what we can in this slideshow.
+Check out the full trailer below, and piece together what you can.